GSA/digitalgov.gov/content/posts/2015/08/2015-08-14-secure-central-hosting-for-the-digital-analytics-program.md

 ---
-slug: secure-central-hosting-for-the-digital-analytics-program.md
+slug: secure-central-hosting-for-the-digital-analytics-program
 date: 2015-08-14 13:00:48 -0400
-title: Secure Central Hosting for the Digital Analytics Program
+title: 'Secure Central Hosting for the Digital Analytics Program'
 summary: 'The U.S. government&#8217;s Digital Analytics Program (DAP) collects Web traffic and analytics data from across the federal government.
 That data flows into a very large central account, and some of that data is automatically made public in real time at analytics.usa.gov.'
 authors:
   - eric-mill